 However, this is far from the truth.
 Even though some cold emails can seem like spam, that’s only because they weren’t created the right way.

-Create and segment your email list
+Create and segment the email list for your cold email marketing campaign

 Before you start sending out your emails, you have to know who will be receiving them.
 It’s not smart or efficient to contact random people.
 Instead, you need to create an email list of prospects and segment it.
 One of the best ways to choose prospects is based on the industry they’re in, or based on demographics.